Office Hours Open To The Public: 8:30 a.m. until 4:30 p.m.

 The elected post of Treasurer was created in the Virginia Constitution of 1870.
 The Treasurer’s independent status as an elected official ensures that local funds will be collected and invested by an officer who reports directly to the People.

 The Treasurer’s office is responsible for the custody and guardianship of all county funds, the maintenance of all bank accounts; the billing, collection, and recording of all county taxes and fees, and the receipt and collection of all other revenues, including state and federal.
 The Treasurer’s Office accounts for the disbursement of revenues as authorized and approved by the Board of Supervisors.
-The Treasurer reports on the finances of the County to the Board of Supervisors on a monthly basis.
+The Treasurer reports on the finances of the County to the Board of Supervisors monthly.

-The Treasurer’s Office mission is to provide efficient, accurate, prompt, and courteous service to the public.
+The Treasurer’s Office's mission is to provide efficient, accurate, prompt, and courteous service to the public.

-The Carroll County Treasurer’s Office is pleased to offer online payment and inquiry services.
+The Carroll County Treasurer’s Office is pleased to offer Online Payment and Inquiry Services.
+You may also use the Locked Payment Drop Box labeled Tax Payments Only, located at the Complex on the outside wall to the left of the front entrance.
 The Office of the Treasurer will be happy to credit advance tax payments toward upcoming tax liabilities.
-Contact the Treasurers office for more information.
+Contact the Treasurer's office for more info.